 The Armory Atelier: A Special Opportunity for High School Students

 The New-York Historical Society would like to share its rich art historical exhibitions with talented high school art students interested in pursuing advanced study in the visual arts and/or art history.
-Through this 10-week program, high school students create original works of art inspired by the techniques used by artists represented in the exhibition to be used in their senior art portfolios.
+Through this 10-week program, high school students create original works of art inspired by the techniques used by artists represented in an exhibition to be used in their senior art portfolios.

 The Atelier program develops the skills and knowledge of a talented group of New York City high school art students, selected through a competitive application process.
 The program is developed for students who share a passion for the visual arts and/or art history and plan on advanced study.
 The ultimate goal of participation in the Atelier Program is the creation of work worthy of inclusion in students’ portfolios for their post-secondary applications.

 The Armory Atelier includes: